 Tip No.2: Don’t Carry Tripods inside Museums & Sites

-As a general rule of thumb, just like the prohibition about carrying big lenses inside historic monuments and museums, tripods are considered more serious equipments to use for photography.
+As a general rule of thumb, just like the prohibition about carrying big lenses inside historic monuments and museums, tripods are considered more serious equipment to use for photography.
 Amateurish photography isn’t supposed to need them.
-So, they are considered professional equipments.
+So, they are considered professional equipment.
 I know you may argue they are ordinary devices every photographer needs here and there, but I must say this is how tripods are looked upon in Iranian museums and sites.
 Therefore, you have to abide by the rules here.